jsunn-y/CARE/README.md

 ## Baselines for task 2 (reaction to EC/protein retrieval)

 Outputs from CREEP, CLIPZyme, and the Similarity Baseline will outputting in the format of npy files containing arrays of representations.
 A similarity search can be performed to obtain a ranking of EC numbers, using `task2_baselines/tabulate_results.ipynb` The outputs will be csv files saved to their respective folders, to be used for performance analysis.
 Refer to each model below for details on their specific implementation.
+### Similarity Baseline
+Run the similarity baseline by extracting fingerprints using DRFP in `task2_baselines/get_drfp.ipynb` then run `example.sh` to perform downstream retrieval.

 ### CREEP
 We propose Contrastive Reatction-EnzymE Pretraining, as summaried in our mansucript.
 CREEP training and retrieval is performed with three steps: